 About an hour, with an additional half hour before discharge.

-No. The dose of ketamine you will receive does not cause any loss of consciousness.
+No. The dose of ketamine you will receive does not cause loss of consciousness.

 Yes.
-The benzodiazepines, such as Klonopin, Xanax, and Ativan do interfere with ketamine if used daily and at higher doses.
+The benzodiazepines, such as Klonopin, Xanax, Valium, and Ativan do interfere with ketamine if used daily and at higher doses.
 We recommend decreasing the dosage when getting Ketamine treatments.
 Usually, there is a natural decrease in usage after beginning the Ketamine infusions because the patients are less anxious.
 Lamictal (lamotrigine) in doses above 100mg/day also can block ketamine efficacy.
 We still recommend you continue your Lamictal, however.
 We will have a discussion about this at your first appointment.
 It is not a contraindication.

 No, other antidepressant medications do not interfere with ketamine’s mechanism of action.